odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/count_products.rst

 - :guilabel:`User`: the user responsible for the count.
 - :guilabel:`Accounting Date`: the date at which the inventory adjustment will be accounted.
 - :guilabel:`Count`: to leave the on-hand quantity of each product line blank, select :guilabel:`Leave Empty`.
-To prefill the on-hand quantity of each product line with the current value recorded in the database, select :guilabel:`Set Current Value`.
+To pre-fill the on-hand quantity of each product line with the current value recorded in the database, select :guilabel:`Set Current Value`.

 Finally, once ready, click :guilabel:`Confirm` to request the count.